shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 - `confirmCancelMessage`: The message to display in the confirm dialog
 - `defaultStepOptions`: Default options for Steps created through `addStep`
 - `exitOnEsc`: Exiting the tour with the escape key will be enabled unless this is explicitly set to `false`.
+- `includeStyles`: If false, the majority of the Shepherd styles will not be included.
+You may want to use this option if you find yourself overriding a lot of the Shepherd styles.
 - `keyboardNavigation`: Navigating the tour via left and right arrow keys will be enabled unless this is explicitly set to `false`.
 - `modalContainer` An optional container element for the modal.
 If not set, the modal will be appended to `document.body`.
 - `steps`: An array of step options objects or Step instances to initialize the tour with.